CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Evaluation

-\subsection{Q.5 Sensitivity}
+\subsection{Q.4 Sensitivity}

 \paragraph{Sensitivity of rules.} We evaluated which rules presented in \Autoref{tab:rules} contribute to finding the issues in \Autoref{tab:bugs}.
-Specifically, we recorded which rules were applied in the bug-inducing test cases that we reported.
-We considered reported bug-inducing test cases, rather than all test cases---recall that \tool still reports violations when being run---as we expect the reported issues to be unique based on the developers' verdicts. \Autoref{tab:sensitivity} shows the number of issues found by each rule.
-Each star denotes a unique issue.
+Specifically, we recorded which rules were applied to the bug-inducing test cases that we reported.
+We considered reported bug-inducing test cases, rather than all test cases---recall that \tool still reports violations when being run---as we expect the reported issues to be unique based on the developers' verdicts. \Autoref{tab:bugs} shows the rules applied to the corresponding bug-inducing test cases.
 Overall, 9 out of 12 rules have found at least one issue.
 Rule 9, which adds a predicate to \lstinline{WHERE} clause, found the most issues, namely three.
-We believe that this is because the predicates in \lstinline{WHERE} clause can vary significantly and thus be diverse and have a higher possibility to expose issues.
+We believe that this is because the predicates in \lstinline{WHERE} clause can vary significantly and thus be diverse and have a higher possibility of exposing issues.
 No issue was found by rules 4, 10, and 12.
 Rule 4 applies to the \lstinline{JOIN} clause in which other rules found several issues.
 Similarly, we believe that rule 10, which restricts a \lstinline{WHERE} clause by an \lstinline{AND} operator would find issues after the issues found by other rules applied to \lstinline{WHERE} clause are fixed.
-Rule 12 applies to the \lstinline{LIMIT} clause, which simply returns up to as many records as specified in its argument.
+Rule 12 applies to the \lstinline{LIMIT} clause, which simply returns up to as many rows as specified in its argument.
 We explain that the simplicity of \lstinline{LIMIT} explains that we have found no issues in its handling.